| Previous Page | Next Page | Index

 After the action Captain Broughton mustered the ship's company and found that 3 men had been killed, viz.:- James Graham, a seaman, and William Bunker, and Benjamin Allen, marines ; and that 9 men, besides the witness, had been wounded, viz.
 Mr. Watts, the boatswain, and Mark Derrick, a marine, both dangerously, who were subsequently invalided home to England ; George Martin, Henry Amy, John Compton, John Owens, Thomas Walker, Henry Stevens, and William Rust, seamen and marines, wounded, but whose wounds were not considered dangerous.
 The Veloz was sent for adjudication to the British and Spanish Mixed Court of Justice, Sierra Leone, and on 16 Oct 1830 sentenced to be condemned.

-Sierra Leone 7 Dec 1930 sailed for England.
+7 Dec 1930 departed Sierra Leone for England.

-Plymouth 21 Jan 1831 arrived from the West Coast of Africa, having been absent for 3 years and 4 months.
+21 Jan 1831 arrived Plymouth from the West Coast of Africa, having been absent for 3 years and 4 months.
+The Primrose has brought home 29 of the crew and mate of the Veloz Passagera, to be tried for piracy.

 29 Nov 1833 it is interesting to note that the case of the slave vessel Donna Mariana, captured by a pirate, and then taken by the Primrose in Aug 1828, is still bouncing around the courts in London.
 [She was reported to have been sold for about £900, but by the time the lawyers have come to a conclusion I suspect that there will be very little left in the kitty for Prize Money.]